appsmithorg/appsmith-docs/website/docs/reference/widgets/button/README.md

 # Button

-This page describes how to use a Button widget to trigger actions and code in your application.
+This page provides information on the button widget, enabling you to trigger actions or perform specific tasks with a simple click.

 ## Content properties